Air strikes hit hospitals, camps in northwest Syria, Turkey demands pull-back

 Moscow has accused Turkey of flouting their agreements and failing to rein in militants it said were attacking Syrian and Russian forces.

-In one positive note, Turkish and Russian troops have restarted joint patrols near the border that had been halted since October, at Russian defense ministry official said.
+In one positive note, Turkish and Russian troops have restarted joint patrols near the border that had been halted since October, a Russian defense ministry official said.

-Trucks carrying aid supplies still cross from Turkey into northern Syria in a U.N. relief operation, the U.N.
-Office for the Coordination of Humanitarian Affairs said on Tuesday.
+Tedros Adhanom Ghebreyesus, director-general of the World Health Organization, said the WHO was sending essential medicines and supplies across the border, including trauma kits for Idlib.

-Reporting by Khalil Ashawi, Stephanie Nebehay, Eric Knecht, Ellen Francis and Ezgi Erkoyun; Editing by Angus MacSwan
+Reporting by Khalil Ashawi, Stephanie Nebehay, Eric Knecht, Ellen Francis, Ezgi Erkoyun, Ece Toksabay and Polina Devitt; Editing by Angus MacSwan and Giles Elgood